 It is very similar.
 The only difference is the requires variable.
-It defines the go-inject/1.0@lasote/stable library, as a requirement.
+It defines the go-inject/1.0@ library, as a requirement.

+'''

-''' $ conan export . lasote/stable # Or any other user/channel $ conan upload go-martini/1.0@lasote/stable --all '''
+$ conan create . # Or any other user/channel

+$ conan upload go-martini/1.0@ --all

+'''

 Now we are able to use them easily and without the problems of versioning with github checkouts.